flipdruid/logicmorphdocker/README.md

 ### Local Setup

 Setup your virtualenvironment first using the required python version.

+#### Setting up your local environment
+Copy `.env.sample` and create new file named `.env` to use the environment variable.
+It is recommended to setup your local Postgres instance first.
+The project defaults to sqlite currently if the environment variables found in `.env.sample` aren't present.

 Install dependencies
 ```
 [logicmorph] pip install -r requirements.txt